There are so many benefits to having a frugal lifestyle, and saving money is just one of them.

 If you can’t seem to break the cycle of getting charged interest on your cards, here Dave Ramsey’s best advice is his famed “plastic surgery” — cut up the cards and say good riddance.

-We’ve already talked about good debt/bad debt, credit cards, and cars.
-Every single time you pay with any method besides cold, hard cash, you run the high risk of paying over and above the actual price due to the “I.O.U.” fee, also called interest.
+Every single time you pay with cards, you run the high risk of overspending and having a big “I.O.U.” fee, also called interest.

 7. You Don’t Actually Need a Credit Score